NeCTAR-RC/nectarcloud-tier0doco/starting-doco/glossary.md

 An enhanced version of CloudStor that supports secure long-term file storage.
  (Free for AAF users, up to 100Gb per user.)

-> cluster-as-a-service
+> Cluster-as-a-service

 Implementing HPC-style compute facilities on top of cloud computing infrastructure.

-> collection
+> Collection

 RDSI terminology

-> collection vm
+> Collection VM

 RDSI collections in QRIScloud are exposed via virtual machines that run access services; e.g. scp, sftp, rsync, WebDAV & GridFTP.

-> compute node
+> Compute Node

 OpenStack terminology for a physical computer used to run virtual machines.
 It will typically have multiple CPUs and shared memory, and one or more network interfaces.
 It may also have on-node disc storage.

 > Conductor

-add definition here!
+define me!

 > Container

 OpenStack terminology - Object Storage objects are held in containers.

-> copyleft
+> Copyleft

 A form of software licensing that uses Copyright Law as the legal basis for granting and enforcing license terms.

 > Creative Commons

 A family of licenses originally designed for creative (non-software) works, that is often used for published scientific data.

 > CVL

 Characterization Virtual Laboratory - A NeCTAR Virtual Laboratory project.

 > DaRIS